Draketown, Georgia: Education

 Around 1955, Haralson County board of education, led by M. M. Sanders, determined that new buildings needed to be contracted and consolidated.
 By August 1956, Draketown Elementary School was built with seven instructional classrooms at a cost of approximately $98,475.

 In 1971, Haralson County High School opened.
 Draketown school closed and sent students to the new school in Tallapoosa.

-Churches

-Draketown Baptist Church is a wooden building established October 11, 1879.
-It is unclear when it was bricked, or if the old church was torn down to build a new one.
-Draketown Baptist Church is located at 100 Eaves Drive.

-Lighthouse Missionary Baptist Church is located at 12936 Hwy 120.
-Gospel Time Baptist Church was built around 1970 and is located at 1817 Frances White Rd.